vojtechgistr/Book-Clean-Architecture/README.md

 - In every system, there is at least one component that creates, coordinates, and oversees the others.
 I call this component `Main`.

 ## The Ultimate Detail

+- The `Main` component is the ultimate detail—the lowest-level policy
+- Nothing, other than the operating system, depends on it.
+- Its job is to create all the Factories, Strategies, and other global facilities, and then hand control over to the high-level abstract portions of the system.
+- Think of Main as the dirtiest of all the dirty components.
+- Sets up the initial conditions and configurations, gathers all the outside resources, and then hands control over to the high-level policy of the application.

+# <a name="services-great-and-small">27.
+Services: Great and Small</a>